MeToo' movement stirs few changes in European Parliament’s groups

 Scandal number two.
 The Left also expelled one of its members, the Greek Alexis Georgoulis, following allegations of rape by a former parliament employee.
 Georgoulis has insisted on his innocence and called the complaint a “false and insulting attack”.

 Scandal number three.
-The most quietly dismissed case is, however, that of German Green MEP Malte Gallée, who resigned in March 2024 after being accused of sexually harassing staff and interns.
+Another case concerned German Green MEP Malte Gallée, who resigned in March 2024 after being accused of sexually harassing staff and interns.

-Gallée has denied any wrongdoing, and no further action was taken by the Greens in the Parliament, following which some MEPs wrote to the group leadership asking for clarification on how the case was managed internally, without any further action being taken.
+Gallée has denied any wrongdoing, and no further action was taken by the Greens in the Parliament, following which some MEPs wrote to the group leadership asking for clarification on how the case was managed internally - but to no avail.

 The Greens/EFA is the only group in the parliament with its own internal procedure to fight against harassment and inappropriate behaviour, which has recently seen some changes.